 Nova Ren Suma

 Nova Ren Suma is a two-time Edgar Award finalist and the author of the #1 New York Times bestselling The Walls Around Us.
 She also wrote the YA novels Imaginary Girls and 17 & Gone, as well as the middle-grade novel Dani Noir, which was reissued for the YA shelves under the title Fade Out.
 Her latest novel, A Room Away from the Wolves, was named a Best Book of 2018 by NPR and called “shiver-inducingly delicious” by The New York Times.
 She has contributed to the short story anthologies Slasher Girls & Monster Boys, Toil & Trouble, and It’s a Whole Spiel: Love, Latkes, and Other Jewish Stories and published an essay in Here We Are: Feminism for the Real World.
-She is co-editor-in-chief of FORESHADOW: A Serial YA Anthology, an online publication of YA short fiction of all genres.
-The print edition, Foreshadow: The Magic of Reading and Writing YA, features 13 stories from the online version as well as craft essays and discussions and will be published in Fall 2020 by Algonquin Young Readers.
-Nova’s next novel is also forthcoming from Algonquin, tentatively in 2021.
+She was co-editor of Foreshadow: Stories to Celebrate Magic of Reading and Writing YA, a short story and craft anthology published in October 2020 by Algonquin Young Readers.
+Nova’s next novel is also forthcoming from Algonquin, tentatively in 2022.